 A mattress is only as good as the support it offers and Saatva uses a unique dual coil approach to keep this mattress strong and sturdy, long beyond the 180-night home trial.
 While many hybrid mattresses rely on a base layer of foam, Saatva supports the upper layers of its mattress with 416 tempered steel 13-gauge coils.
-While these coils provide stability deep within the mattress, the 884 individually-pocketed 14.5 gauge comfort coils give you a good night of rest by reducing motion transfer and contouring to your body.
+While these coils provide stability deep within the mattress, the 884 individually-pocketed 14.5 gauge comfort coils reduce motion transfer and contour to your body.

 Like every good hybrid mattress, the Saatva Classic doesn’t overlook the value of soft, supportive memory foam.
 The CertiPUR-US memory foam layers are strategically placed to provide lumbar support for proper spine alignment.
-A unique patented active wire gives this mattress firmness where you need it most—in the center of the body where the majority of your body weight rests.
+A unique patented active wire gives this mattress firmness in the center of the body.
 But you won’t have to worry about this hybrid mattress being too firm or too soft.
 Saatva offers three different firmness levels on a scale of 1 to 10 to choose from, including plush soft (3), luxury firm (5 to 7), and firm (8).